 After priming the fourth trap, Father Perry descended the ladder still in a state of bewilderment.
 Then, sitting down heavily on a kitchen chair he told Emily of the mystery.

-“Are you sure you didn’t go up there before Donald came; you’ve been going on about those mice for days?”
+Whilst making the tea she shot him an old fashioned look, before posing, “Are you sure you didn’t go up there before Donald came; you’ve been going on about those mice for days?”

-Although still a little confused, Father Perry knew he hadn’t and didn’t bother to answer.
+Still a little confused, Father Perry knew he hadn’t and didn’t bother to answer.